 - Teruah: This is the alarm cry.
 It consists of nine rapid-fire bleeps, again lasting about one tekiah.

 The heart and soul of Elul is teshuvah (repentance), which includes our rectification.
-In order to have a clear communion with HaShem it is vital that we have a clear consciousness devoid of hate, resentment, and fear.
+In order to have clear communion with HaShem it is vital that we have a clear consciousness devoid of hate, resentment, and fear.
 Teshuva is vital for this.
 During Elul we seek to re-establish peace with everyone in our social circle and beyond.
 We ask for their forgiveness, we perform deeds of restitution as needed, we perform good deeds for no reason at all, and we spend extra time with HaShem through secluded personal prayer (known as hitbodedut).
-Doing this period before the High Holy Days we seek to enhance our religious experiences and attach ourselves ever more securely to HaShem as we seek His Mercy.So "L'shanah tovah tikatev v'taihatem!"
+During this period before the High Holy Days we seek to enhance our religious experiences and practices and to attach ourselves ever more securely to HaShem as we seek His Mercy.So "L'shanah tovah tikatev v'taihatem!"

-"May you be inscribed and sealed [in the Book of Life] for a good year!
+"May you be inscribed and sealed [in the Book of Life] for a good year!"